FaceTime Logo

 FaceTime Logo 2013-2018

-In 2013, the creators of the logo reverted to the old concept, again depicting a white TV camera on a green background.
-This time, they tried to detail the picture by folding the camcorder from a large rectangle with rounded sides (body), a small short strip (regulator), a trapezoid turned on the side (lens), and a long narrow rectangle (lens edge).
+In 2013, the logo’s creators reverted to the original concept, depicting a white TV camera on a green background.
+This time, they tried to detail the picture by folding the camcorder into a large rectangle with rounded sides (body), a short, narrow strip (regulator), a trapezoid turned on its side (lens), and a long, narrow rectangle (lens edge).
 The gradient has practically disappeared: the green color has become more uniform and has acquired a pastel shade.

 2018 – today